Hi

 Getting screened out can be a significant pain in the neck.

-Sometimes you need help to avoid it, like when your demographic has been filled.
-Other times you have a little more control, such as when answering
+Sometimes, you need help to avoid it, like when your demographic has been filled.
+Other times, you have more control, such as when answering

 questions about yourself.

-Just remember to be consistent with the information you provide about yourself, take your time, and pay attention to the questions.
+Please remember to be consistent with the information you give about yourself, take your time, and pay attention to the questions.

 If you do those three things, you will avoid being screened out as much as possible.